EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 When creating a protected CoAP message, an endpoint in the group computes the COSE object using the untagged COSE_Encrypt0 structure {{RFC8152}} as defined in Section 5 of {{I-D.ietf-core-object-security}}, with the following modifications.

-* The value of the "kid" parameter in the "unprotected" field of responses SHALL be set to the Endpoint ID of the endpoint transmitting the group message, i.e. the Sender ID.
+* The value of the "kid" parameter in the "unprotected" field of response messagess SHALL be set to the Endpoint ID of the endpoint transmitting the message, i.e. the Sender ID.

-* The "unprotected" field of the "Headers" field SHALL additionally include the following parameters:
+* The "unprotected" field of the "Headers" field SHALL additionally include the following parameter:

     - CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the endpoint by means of its own private key as described in Section 4.5 of {{RFC8152}}.
-The presence of this parameter is explicitly signaled, by using the reserved sixth least significant bit of the first byte of flag bits in the value of the Object-Security option (see Section 6 of {{I-D.ietf-core-object-security}}).
+The presence of this parameter is explicitly signaled, by using the reserved sixth least significant bit of the first byte of flag bits in the value of the Object-Security option (see Section 6.1 of {{I-D.ietf-core-object-security}}).

 * The Additional Authenticated Data (AAD) considered to compute the COSE object is extended, by adding the countersignature algorithm used to protect group messages.
 In particular, the "external_aad" defined in Section 5.4 of {{I-D.ietf-core-object-security}} SHALL also include "alg_countersign", which contains the Counter Signature Algorithm from the Common Context (see {{sec-context}}).